 This prospectus is part of a registration statement on Form S-3 that we have filed with the Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
-Under this shelf registration process, we may sell, in one or more offerings, up to \$250,000,000 in total aggregate offering price of securities described in this prospectus.
-This prospectus provides you with a general description of us and the securities offered under this prospectus.
+This prospectus provides you with a general description of us and the securities offered under this prospectus, which we may sell in one or more offerings.